 Instructions

-- Whisk together flour, baking powder, baking soda, salt, and sugar in a medium bowl.
+- In a medium bowl, whisk together the flour, baking powder, salt, and sugar until evenly combined.

-- In another bowl, crack the eggs, add buttermilk and butter, then whisk to combine.
+- In a separate bowl, crack the eggs, add the buttermilk and melted butter, and whisk until smooth.

-- Heat a pancake pan over medium heat or preheat a griddle to 350°F. Lightly grease the pan with butter or nonstick cooking spray.
-Spoon the batter (about a ¼ cup) into the hot pan.
+- Heat a skillet over medium heat or preheat a griddle to 350°F. Lightly grease with butter or cooking spray.

-- Cook the pancakes on the first side until bubbles form on the tops and the bottoms are golden brown, for about 1-2 minutes.
-Flip and cook for another minute.
-Repeat with the rest of the batter.
+- Scoop about ⅓ to ½ cup of batter onto the pan for each pancake.
+Cook until bubbles form on top and the bottoms are golden brown, about 1–2 minutes.
+Flip and cook for another minute, or until the second side is golden.

 Notes